Marco Casagrande

-Marco Casagrande (born 7 May 1971) is a Finnish architect, environmental artist, architectural theorist, former mercenary, writer and professor of architecture.
+Marco Mario Paolo Casagrande (born 7 May 1971) is a Finnish architect, environmental artist, architectural theorist, former mercenary, writer and professor of architecture.
 He graduated from Helsinki University of Technology department of architecture (2001).
+Casagrande has been identified as an anarchist architect.

 Early life

-Casagrande was born in Turku, Finland, to a well-off Finnish-Italian Catholic family.
+Casagrande was born in Turku, Finland, to a well-off Italian-Finnish Catholic family.
 He spent his childhood in Ylitornio in Finnish Lapland, but went to school in Karis, a southern Finland small town, before moving to Helsinki to study architecture.

 Mercenary and writer

 Casagrande claimed that he volunteered for the Bosnian Croat Defence Forces HVO in 1993 after his service in the Finnish Army.
 He wrote under the pen name Luca Moconesi a controversial book Mostarin tien liftarit / Hitchhikers on the Road to Mostar (WSOY 1997) about his alleged experiences in the Bosnian Civil War, and based on descriptions of war crimes committed by the main character in the autobiographical book, he came under suspicion as a possible war criminal.
 The war crimes listed in the book include the murder of a civilian woman in her home, and plotting to destroy a dam to flood a village with civilian inhabitants.
 After coming under suspicion he claimed that the book was in fact a work of fiction.

 Later Casagrande has expressed views condemning war crimes from a military perspective: "Those troops know that they are doing wrong.
 This is the very opposite of constructive collectivity and group spirit.
 Anybody can understand that it is by no measures militarily efficient to go kicking the doors of old people's home."
 Casagrande has been lecturing in the National Defence University of Finland since 2006 on courses of strategy and leadership.